 Specifying What to Include

 This list of Primary Asset Types to Scan defines all roots of the dependency tree.
-Any Primary Asset can be listed here, along with a directory to scan for the assets, and/or a list of specific assets to package.
+Any Primary Asset type can be listed here, along with a directory to scan for the assets, and/or a list of specific assets to package.
 You can hover over an asset in the asset browser to see if it counts as a Primary Asset.
 This is where you can find the base class and the Primary Asset Type you should use.

 You can make your own Primary Asset classes, but there are already some primary asset classes provided by the engine.
 Aside from the Map, there is also the PrimaryAssetLabel.
 This is an asset that scans the folder it is in, and applies its cook rules to all those assets.
 This is an easy way to include many assets of different types.
 You can create a PrimaryAssetLabel from the context menu, by going to Miscellaneous > Data Assets, and choosing PrimaryAssetLabel.
 Don’t forget to add those PrimaryAssetLabels to the asset manager though, just creating the asset is not enough.